 A qualifying club may choose to apply for a premises licence if it decides that it wishes to offer its facilities commercially for use by the general public, including the sale of alcohol to them.

-The fee for a club premises certificate is determined by the non-domestic rateable value of the club premises.
+The fee for a premises licence is determined by the non-domestic rateable value of the premises.
 Check your non-domestic rateable value at the Valuation Office Agency website.

 Report a licensing issue